 Linguistic Affiliation: Thai is the official language of Thailand.
 The standard Thai is spoken in the central region and around the country.
 Three main dialects are widely spoken in some regions: Northeastern Thai (Isan), Northern Thai, and Southern Thai.
 Many Thais also understand and speak English, especially those in Bangkok and the major tourist areas.

 Etiquette: Thai people and other Buddhists follow the widespread Buddhist custom of not touching a person on the head (which is considered the highest part of the body).
 A person should not point their feet at anyone or at an image of Buddha.
-It is impolite to do so in Thai culture.
+It is considered impolite in Thai culture.
 Footwear is removed while entering a temple or a house.
 Buddhist monks must preserve doctrine and discipline (e.g., refraining from sexual misconduct).
 It is traditional to greet a person with a prayer-like gesture, known as “wai”.

 Religion: About 85% of Thai people are Theravada Buddhists.
 The Buddhism of Central Thais is often referred to as Lankavamsa, reflecting its Sri Lankan origins.
 Approximately 10% of the population is Muslim, primarily ethnic Malays in the south.
 Although Christian missionaries have been active since the 19th century, around 1% of the population is Christian.